Action of 13 March 1806: Background

-Unknown to Linois, he was sailing directly into the middle of a complex series of manoeuvres by British and French squadrons known as the Atlantic campaign of 1806.
-On 13 December, two large French squadrons sailed from Brest under orders to operate against British Atlantic trade.
-The first, under Vice-Admiral Corentin-Urbain Leissegues, consisting of the 120-gun Impérial, four other ships of the line and three smaller vessels, sailed for the Caribbean.
-The second under Contre-Admiral Jean-Baptiste Willaumez, who commanded six ships of the line and four smaller vessels, sailed for the South Atlantic.
-These squadrons were able to escape due to the reduction in the size and diligence of the British continental blockade that had been relaxed in the aftermath of the Trafalgar campaign of 1805, in which 13 French and 12 Spanish ships of the line had been captured or destroyed.
-These losses significantly reduced the ability of the French and their allies to operate in the Atlantic.
-However, all of these ships came from the Mediterranean fleets: the Brest fleet had failed to even leave port in support of the campaign and thus survived unscathed.
-When the blockade was relaxed, the squadrons were able to break out into the Atlantic without resistance, following their orders to avoid combat with significant British forces and to cruise British trade routes in search of lightly protected merchant convoys.
-In response, the British rapidly mustered three squadrons of their own in pursuit.
-The first, under Rear-Admiral Sir Richard Strachan, was ordered to the South Atlantic, to operate in the region of Saint Helena.
-The second under Rear-Admiral Sir John Borlase Warren was sent to the mid-Atlantic, based around Madeira, while the third under Sir John Thomas Duckworth was detached from the blockade of Cadiz.
-Duckworth pursued Lessigues to the Caribbean and on 6 February annihilated his force at the Battle of San Domingo, but Willaumez avoided encountering any of the squadrons sent to intercept him.
+Unknown to Linois, he was sailing directly into the middle of the Atlantic campaign of 1806.
+On 13 December, two French squadrons sailed from Brest under orders to operate against British Atlantic trade.
+The first, under Counter-admiral Corentin Urbain de Leissègues, sailed for the Caribbean, while the second, under Counter-admiral Jean-Baptiste Philibert Willaumez, sailed for the South Atlantic.
+In response, the British rapidly mustered three squadrons in pursuit.
+The first, under Rear-Admiral of the Blue Sir Richard Strachan, was ordered to the South Atlantic.
+The second, under Vice-Admiral of the Blue Sir John Borlase Warren, was sent to the mid-Atlantic, while the third, under Vice-Admiral of the Blue Sir John Duckworth, was detached from the British blockade of Cádiz.
+Duckworth pursued Leissègues to the Caribbean and on 6 February annihilated his squadron, but Willaumez avoided encountering any of the squadrons sent to intercept him.
 Anticipating Willaumez's return to France, the remaining British squadrons took up station in the Mid-Atlantic.